guess-js/guess-js.github.io/content/next.md

 The semantics of this object is:

-- There's `0.3` probability the user to visit `/` from the current page
+- There's `0.3` probability of visiting `/` from the current page
-- There's `0.7` probability the user to visit `/about` from the current page
+- There's `0.7` probability of visiting `/about` from the current page

 Based on this knowledge, we prefetch the bundles associated with the corresponding pages using `router.prefetch`.

-Keep in mind that this piece of logic will be invoked every time when the user performs a navigation but thanks to `router.prefetch`, we're not going to download the same bundle twice!
+Keep in mind that this piece of logic would be invoked whenever the user performs navigation but thanks to `router.prefetch` we're not going to download the same bundle twice!

 ### Conclusion

-In this guide we saw how we can integrate Guess.js with Next.js.
+In this guide, we saw how we could integrate Guess.js with Next.js.

 First, we developed a simple Next.js application with four pages.
 After that, we altered the webpack configuration of our application by using `next.config.js` and introduced the `GuessPlugin` as part of the build phase.